 Another of my weekly assignments in the department was to collect data on maternal and newborn health outcomes from the various relevant hospital departments, and compile it with incoming data reports from all over the Kilimanjaro Region.
 Even though data collection might sound like a little bit of a dull grind, I got a total rush (nerd alert!) from seeing all the numbers come together each week and watching as the “big picture” of such a crucial area of health unfolded in front of me.
-In order to develop this picture I started every Thursday morning, armed with a notebook and pen for some old-school data collection, to the Neonatal Unit and NICU.
+In order to develop this picture I started every Thursday morning, armed with a notebook and pen for some old-school data collection, by heading to the Neonatal Unit and NICU.
 Entering this unit is like leaping headfirst into a kaleidoscope.
 Benches line its narrow corridor, and these benches are filled shoulder to shoulder with the backbone of Tanzanian society: the mamas.
 Sharing a few bare-bones mattresses in a corner by night, mamas with babies in this tiny unit stay here 24/7 for the time of their child’s admission, so that they can always be on hand to breastfeed.
 They sit by day, exhausted, crowded, and traumatized to tears by the illnesses of their babies, but dressed nevertheless in an incredible and optimistic array of stunning Kanga and Kitenge – the local fabric that makes Tanzanian women living works of art.
 From these seats, they hand-pump their breast milk into tiny frail mouths or small metal dishes.
 It’s really quite a sight to see and I, personally, could never get enough of these beautiful, stoic mamas and the gorgeous, delicate bundles they held.
 Unfortunately, my job on this unit was much less beautiful and optimistic: recording the week’s admissions and deaths.
 It was by looking through these records to extract my data that I was reminded of why all these women were here: prematurity, labour complications, birth asyphyxia, gastroschisis, pneumonia… a whole host of complications that, despite the presence of this supportive rainbow of mamas bursting with nurturing milk and nurturing love, were very often incompatible with life.

-I’d carry on from the Neonatal Unit to visit the two Pediatric Wards, where children were being admitted and dying from a whole host of terrible illnesses: pneumonia, sepsis, acute and watery diarrhea, meningitis, necrotizing fasciitis, hypovolaemic shock and secondary to sickle cell anaemia, HIV and AIDs, malnutrition, snake bites.
+I’d carry on from the Neonatal Unit to visit the two Pediatric Wards, where children were being admitted and dying from a whole host of terrible illnesses: pneumonia, sepsis, acute and watery diarrhea, meningitis, necrotizing fasciitis, hypovolaemic shock and anaemia secondary to sickle cell anaemia, HIV and AIDs, malnutrition, snake bites.
 Many of these conditions I had never seen before, and all of them I would love to never see again in a child.

 I’d finish this process with a visit to the Labour and Delivery ward, slipping into a pair of crocs amidst the sounds of screaming women, screaming babies and – I seriously love you, Tanzania – the soaring voices of an African gospel choir CD that is played on repeat.
 After locating the week’s birthing records, I’d take down the numbers: babies born, babies lost, mothers deceased, hearts broken.
 It was both an exceptional privilege and an agonizing reality check to make these rounds, moving in and out of the different departments and learning about the heavy and horrendous problems they face for mothers and children in those first delicate years of life.
 I was always welcomed warmly by the charge nurses I began to form relationships with and encouraged to learn from and reflect on this data: what it means about clinical care in this region and how it can be used to inform improvements.
 Because records at KCMC are not computerized, all of this data collection had to be done by hand until the final step – a report submitted to the hospital director and municipal public health officer – which made it both laborious and prone to the errors of hurried handwriting.
 It was yet another good reminder from this year of the challenges of conducting medical practice and medical research in low resource settings, but also of the grit and resilience that people working in those systems exemplify when they get the job done regardless.
 No room for laziness here!